K-Chethika/Tasty-Cakes-Sri-Lanka---Simple-Website/README.md

 👉 Footer: A fixed footer at the bottom of the page provides copyright information and adds a professional touch.

 ## Key Styling Details
-Background Color: A light blue background (#e6f3ff) creates a soft and inviting look.
+🚀Background Color:A light blue background (#e6f3ff) creates a soft and inviting look.

-Tagline Styling: The tagline is styled with a purple color (blueviolet) and italic font for emphasis.
+🚀Tagline Styling: The tagline is styled with a purple color (blueviolet) and italic font for emphasis.

-Image Positioning: The cake image is floated to the right for better visual balance.
+🚀Image Positioning: The cake image is floated to the right for better visual balance.

-Price List Table: A clean and simple table design with proper padding and alignment.
+🚀Price List Table: A clean and simple table design with proper padding and alignment.

-Fixed Footer: The footer is fixed at the bottom of the page with an orange background and centered text.
+🚀Fixed Footer: The footer is fixed at the bottom of the page with an orange background and centered text.